GenILab-FAU/research-project/README.md

 ---

-# FIRST TIME SETUP -- REMOVE THIS PART
+# FIRST TIME SETUP -- REMOVE THIS PART ONCE COMPLETE

 Once you complete the setup REMOVE THIS PART from- and to- (including) the three-dashes!!

 * edit README.md below: